halljon/offer-example/README.md

 * Application context slicing using Spring Boot's support.
 * DateTimeService created so more control over dates could be added - i.e. to control what date/time it is beyond simply getting current system time.
 * Please note: be careful with H2 local file locking - i.e. make sure it isn't locked by another process or a locking exception will be raised.
+* Offer identifier, merchant identifier and offering identifier (the link to a product/service) are strings to allow UUID values, helping bridge microservices, where unique identifiers might need to be embedded from one microservice to another based on the service's bound context.
+For example, product/service and merchant might be separate microservices.

 # Assumptions
 Timezones have been ignored.